usecannon/cannon/packages/website/content/docs.md

 ### Deploy to a live network

-Then remove the --dry-run flag
+Then remove the `--dry-run` flag to actually deploy.
+This will use the account associated with the private key for the network you select in your `hardhat.config.js` file.

 ```bash
 npx hardhat cannon:build --network <network name>